sedol1339/files/abstracts.md

 Juneja, J., Bansal, R., Cho, K., Sedoc, J., & Saphra, N. (2022).
 Linear Connectivity Reveals Generalization Strategies. arXiv, 2205.12411.
 Retrieved from https://arxiv.org/abs/2205.12411v5

+Kusupati, A., Bhatt, G., Rege, A., Wallingford, M., Sinha, A., Ramanujan, V., ...Farhadi, A. (2022).
+Matryoshka Representation Learning. arXiv, 2205.13147.
+Retrieved from https://arxiv.org/abs/2205.13147v4

+    - We propose Matryoshka Representation Learning (MRL) to learn coarse-to-fine representations
+    - This allows shorter embeddings and improvements for long-tail few-shot classification
+    - This is a flexible representation that can adapt to multiple downstream tasks with varying computational resources

 Li, Y. (2022).
 A Short Survey of Systematic Generalization. arXiv, 2211.11956.
 Retrieved from https://arxiv.org/abs/2211.11956v1

 Li, Z., You, C., Bhojanapalli, S., Li, D., Rawat, A. S., Reddi, S. J., ...Kumar, S. (2022).
 The Lazy Neuron Phenomenon: On Emergence of Activation Sparsity in Transformers. arXiv, 2210.06313.
 Retrieved from https://arxiv.org/abs/2210.06313v2